Vehlmyn: A Language Without Breath

 Vehlmyn disrupts what we think language is.

-It challenges the idea that language must be spoken, written, or controlled.
 It exists outside systems of power, outside translation, and outside easy understanding.

 For those who can receive it, Vehlmyn becomes a bridge: